 7. Share relevant content that speaks to your cause.

 When drafting your social media posts or announcing your fundraiser in other promotional material, an interesting approach is to share articles, graphics, press releases, or personal stories from other reputable sources.
-If you’ve come across a truly touching story of somebody who went through a similar fight or uncovered an article which perfectly summarizes the impact of donations to your cause, then share it!
+If you’ve come across a truly touching story of somebody who went through a similar fight or uncovered an article that perfectly summarizes the impact of donations to your cause, then share it!
 Let the content speak for itself, but be sure to clarify how it relates to your fundraiser!
 Oh, and don’t forget to include the link to your Fundraising page at the end of the post!

 8. Consider accepting donations in place of a purchase.

 While the most important step in running a successful Fundraiser is selling the items you’ve created, there is also an option to turn on the “Donation Only” feature within your Fundraiser.
 Though these donations will not count toward the print minimum you need to reach, turning this feature on will allow people who are not interested in buying merchandise an opportunity to support your cause!
 If you would like for us to turn this feature on for your fundraiser, please reach out to us here and we’ll be happy to help!